 Performance anxiety is the type of anxiety that people often experience before giving a presentation or taking an exam.
 This is because they are worried about not meeting expectations or performing to the best of their abilities.

 Social anxiety is the fear of being judged or evaluated by others in social situations.
-People with social anxiety often worry about saying or doing something embarrassing in front of others.
+People with worry about saying or doing something embarrassing in front of others.

-Finally, general anxiety disorder is characterized by chronic and excessive worry about a variety of topics, including work, family, finances, etc. People with general anxiety disorder often have trouble sleeping and concentrate on their worries to the point where it interferes with their daily lives.
+Finally, general anxiety disorder (GAD) is characterized by chronic and excessive worry about a variety of topics, including work, family, finances, etc. People with GAD often have trouble sleeping and concentrate on their worries to the point where it interferes with their daily lives.

 Channelling Good Anxiety